pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/pipeline/spout.md

 }
 ```

-When a spout container crashes, all changes that were
+When a spout container crashes, all incomplete operations
-processed before the crash are lost, and the spout needs
+that were processed before the crash are lost, and the spout needs
 to start the interrupted data operation from scratch.
-To kepp the history of changes, so that the spout can
+To keep the history of changes, so that the spout can
 continue where it left off after the restart, you can
 enable a `marker` for your spout.